-- 1.1.3.1.
-Every owner or operator subject to this subpart shall comply with the following condition: - 1.1.3.1.1.
+1.1.3.2.
 No owner or operator subject to the provisions of this subpart shall burn in any stationary gas turbine any fuel which contains total sulfur in excess of 0.8 percent by weight (8000 ppmw).

 1.1.4.
 Monitoring of Operations